-- iii.
+- ii.
+If a nest or active brood is found, contact USFWS within 24 hours for further guidance. - iii.
 Establish and maintain a 100-ft buffer around all active nests and/or broods until the chicks/ducklings have fledged.
 Do not conduct potentially disruptive activities or habitat alteration within this buffer. - iv.
 A biological monitor that is familiar with the species' biology shall be present on the project site during all construction or earth moving activities until the chicks/ducklings fledge to ensure that Hawaiian waterbirds and nests are not adversely affected. - d.
-A biological monitor is required during Hawaiian stilt nesting season from February 15 through August 31. - i.
-A biological monitor that is familiar with the species biology and approved by the Federal Highways Administration will conduct Hawaiian stilt nest surveys where appropriate habitat occurs within the proposed maintenance site prior to cleaning culverts and drainage structures. - ii.
-Surveys will take place within three days of project initiation and after any subsequent delay of work of three or more days (during which the birds may attempt to nest). - 3.
-The Contractor shall incorporate these measures to avoid and minimize project-related adverse effects to Hawaiian goose or nene: - a.
+A biological monitor is required during Hawaiian Stilt nesting season from February 15 through August 31. - i.
+A biological monitor that is familiar with the species' biology and approved by the Federal Highways Administration will conduct Hawaiian Stilt nest surveys where appropriate habitat occurs within the proposed maintenance site prior to cleaning culverts and drainage structures. - ii.
+Surveys will take place within three days of project initiation and after any subsequent delay of work of three or more days (during which the birds may attempt to nest). - The Contractor shall incorporate the following measures to avoid and minimize project-related adverse effects to the Hawaiian Goose or Nene. - a.
 Nene in or near the project area shall not be approached, fed, or disturbed in any way. - b.
 If nene are observed loafing, foraging, or otherwise present within the project area during the breeding season (September 1 through April 30), a trained biologist familiar with nene nesting behavior will survey the area in and around the project area for nests prior to work each day.
 Surveys will be repeated after any subsequent delay of work of three or more days (during which the birds may attempt to nest). - c.
-If a nest is identified within a radius of 150 feet of the project area, or a previously undiscovered nest is found within the 150-foot radius after work begins, all work shall cease and the USFWS will be contacted immediately for further guidance. - d.
+If a nest is identified within a radius of 150 feet of the project area, or a previously undiscovered nest is found within 150-foot radius after work begins, all work shall cease and the USFWS will be contacted for further - d.
 Reduced speed limits shall be posted and implemented in areas where nene are known to be present, and project personnel and Contractors will be informed of the presence of endangered species on-site. - e.
 There shall be no feeding of birds or dogs on the project site.

-BIOLOGICAL RESOURCE PROTECTION NOTES
+BIOLOGICAL RESOURCE PROTECTION NOTES:

-- 1. The Contractor shall take measures to reduce the spread of invasive species (e.g. Rapid Ohia Death): - a.
+- The Contractor shall take measures to reduce the spread of invasive species (e.g. Rapid Ohia Death): - a.
 Minimize the movement of plant or soil material between work sites. - b.
 All equipment, materials, and personnel should be cleaned of excess soil and debris to minimize the risk of spreading invasive species.
-Gear that may contain soil, such as work boots and vehicles, should be thoroughly cleaned with water and sprayed with 70 1/4 alcohol solution to prevent the spread of Rapid Ohia Death and other harmful fungal pathogens. - 2.
-The information and guidance at https://cms.ctahr.hawaii.edu/rod shall be reviewed and followed if ohia trees are present and will be removed.
+Gear that may contain soil, such as work boots and vehicles, should be thoroughly cleaned with water and sprayed with 70% alcohol solution to prevent the spread of Rapid Ohia Death and other harmful fungal pathogens. r - The information and guidance at https://cms.ctahr.hawaii.edu/rod shall be reviewed and followed if ohia trees are present and will be removed.